Samopal vz 38: Czechoslovakia's Interwar Drum-Fed SMG in .380

 Why was the vz 38 chambered in .380 ACP?

-What was unique about the vz 38's magazine?
+What is unique about the vz 38's magazine?

-The vz 38 utilized a distinctive 96-round drum magazine.
-Its design was a direct adaptation of the mechanism used in the Finnish Suomi KP/-31 submachine gun, modified to accommodate the shorter .380 ACP cartridge.
+The vz 38 utilizes a distinctive 96-round drum magazine, which is a direct adaptation of the Finnish Suomi KP/-31 design, featuring a clockwork mechanism.

 More Reviews Videos You Might Like